exporl/apex-documentation/development/studies-apex.md

-Structure of studies within Apex
+Structure of studies within APEX
 ================================

-This page documents the implementation details of studies within Apex.
+This page documents the implementation details of studies within APEX.
 Starting from the lowest layer.

 ManagedDirectory